 You are not required to do so.
 Some pellet grill manufacturers claim that doing so will void the warranty.
-How will they know if you’ve been using other people’s pellets in their grill?
+How will they know if you’ve used other people’s pellets in their grill?

 That being stated, there are numerous reasons why pellet grill manufacturers want you to utilize their pellets.
 The main one is that other pellets may be of poor quality, resulting in temperature changes in the grill.
 As a result, customers will have an uneven and negative experience.

-Smoking pellets must meet certain quality standards in order for the grill to function effectively.
+Smoking pellets must meet certain quality standards for the grill to function effectively.
 Pellet grill manufacturers provide pellets that meet these specifications.
 Other things are beyond their control.

-What is it about other pellets that makes them of poor quality?
+What is it about other pellets that make them of poor quality?
 It’s the bark.

 The bark of a tree is its outermost covering.
 It absorbs anything that could be harmful to the tree.
 Airborne gases and chemical air pollution particles are examples of this.
 When these pollutants are burned, they create short bursts of flare-up and spark.
 That is, the bark burns at a different rate and produces different BTUs than the heartwood.
 Bark also contributes to the production of ash.
 Excessive ash suffocates the fire and causes temperature fluctuations.